What Are Sectional Gutters?

 Sectional vs. Seamless Gutters

-Both seamless and sectional gutters are designed to move stormwater safely away from your roof and foundation—but there are key differences to consider.
-One downside of seamless gutters is that they’re most commonly made from aluminum.
-While some contractors offer seamless galvanized steel options, these tend to be more expensive and can be prone to rust over time.
+Both seamless and sectional gutters are made to move stormwater safely away from your roof and foundation, but there are important differences.
+One drawback of seamless gutters is that they are usually made from aluminum.
+Some contractors offer seamless galvanized steel, but these are more expensive and can rust over time.

 Sectional gutters, on the other hand, are often chosen by homeowners looking for an affordable and DIY-friendly option.
 Vinyl sectional gutters are lightweight, easy to install, and available in a wide range of colors to match your home’s exterior.
 However, vinyl is the least durable gutter material and may crack or warp over time.
 Aluminum sectional gutters are also lightweight and easier to install than steel, but the seams and connection points can make them more prone to leaks and less sturdy overall.